jacint-david/vehicles-api-backend-task/README.md

-# Vehicles API - Jacint M. David
+# Vehicles API - Backend Task - Jacint M. David
 This is a simple API that reads from a preseeded database table and returns all the rows in JSON format using Express and Sequelize.

 ## Setup: